 - Replacing the bad camshaft position sensor

-- Repairing corroded or damaged connections to the camshaft sensor
+- Repairing corroded or damaged electrical connections

 - Replacing a damaged reluctor ring on the camshaft gear